This article may contain compensated links. See our full disclosure here

 Here is a summary of the best accommodation in Florence by district.
 These areas are within walking distance of most of the city sights and attractions.

-Read the article for more details on the best places to stay in Florence and things to do in each neighbourhood.
+Read the article for more details on the best places to stay in Florence and things to do in each neighborhood.

 Our top hotel picks in Florence by area